 Loans vs. Selling Your Structured Settlement Payments

-You can sell your settlement payments to get cash in a large lump sum instead of deciding to borrow loan money that you have to pay back later.
+You can sell your payments to get cash in a large structured settlement lump sum instead of deciding to borrow loan money that you have to pay back later.
 And while the process of selling your structured settlement may take some time (at least a month), a judge is involved to make sure the process works in your best interest.
 The judge will also take the well-being of any dependents into account.
 Truth-be-told, the last thing anyone wants is to be indebted to a loan company which charges an outrageous interest rate.
 Your financial snag could turn into a full-on unraveling of your money situation.